Animal Farm (1954 film): Filming

+John Stuart Martin, whose contributions were contentious and sometimes cut due to being deemed too heavy-handed by the filmmakers.
+Martin’s proposed narration frequently demonized Napoleon and made explicit references to “purges” and a “fenced-in state.”
+One of his proposed lines was for the pigs to drink to Boxer’s memory “with the whiskey they had bought with Boxer’s blood” which was toned down to “Boxer’s life.”

 Release

 The film was rated "U" (Universal), which the British film classification system used for films fit for audiences of all ages.

 Much of the pre-release promotion for the film in the UK focused on it being a British film instead of a product of the Hollywood studios.

-Scenes from Animal Farm, along with the 1954 TV programme Nineteen Eighty-Four, were featured in "The Two Winstons", the final episode of Simon Schama's program A History of Britain broadcast June 18, 2002.
+Scenes from Animal Farm, along with the 1954 TV programme Nineteen Eighty-Four, were featured in "The Two Winstons", the final episode of Simon Schama's program A History of Britain broadcast 18 June 2002.

 Four decades after the release of Animal Farm, Cold War historian Tony Shaw discovered, through looking at archives of the film, that the CIA, who secretly purchased the rights to the film, altered the ending of the film so that the pigs, who represent communists, were overthrown by the other animals on the farm.

 Reception and legacy

 Film critic C. A. Lejeune wrote at the time: "I salute Animal Farm as a fine piece of work... [the production team] have made a film for the eye, ear, heart and mind".
 Matyas Seiber's score and Maurice Denham's vocal performance have been praised specifically (Denham provided every voice and animal noise in the film).
 The animation style has been described as "Disney-turned-serious".
 The movie holds score at Rotten Tomatoes based on critic reviews.

 Some criticism was levelled at the altered ending, with one paper reporting, "Orwell would not have liked this one change, with its substitution of commonplace propaganda for his own reticent, melancholy satire".

-The film was a box office failure, posting the weakest financial loss in fiscal year 1954, one of the most expensive recessions of all time.
-Its budget would not be recovered until fifteen years after release.
+The film was a box office failure, posting the lowest financial loss in fiscal year 1954, one of the most expensive recessions of all time.
+Its budget was recovered fifteen years after its release.